zibredlektab/Prestonduino/Preston_RS232/Readme.txt

 README for PrestonDuino

+Created by Max Batchelder, max@first.ac.

 This is an Arduino library for communicating with a Preston MDR.
 It works with MDR2, MDR3,
 	and MDR4, and supports all commands as specified in the Preston RS-232 Communication Protocol.
 Please contact techsupport@prestoncinema.com to obtain a copy of the protocol spec.

+	If all you need is lens data, these are the helper methods to access those variables: int getFocusDistance() returns the focus distance, in mm (1mm precision) int getFocalLength(); returns the focal length, in mm (1mm precision) int getAperture(); returns the aperture (*100, so 5.6 returns as 5600) char* getLensName();  returns the lens name, as assigned in hand unit

 See Preston_RS232.ino for an example of how to use PrestonDuino.